 All devices that connect to a CANBus need a CAN Transceiver, such as the MCP2551.
-This will convert received analogue pulses to binary signals, and to convert binary into outgoing pulses.
-A CAN Controller, such as the MCP2515, is also required to convert the continuous flow of binary signals from the CAN transceiver into data.
+This transceiver will convert received analogue pulses to binary signals and convert binary into outgoing pulses.
+A CAN Controller, such as the MCP2515, is also required to interpret the continuous flow of binary signals from the CAN transceiver into data.
 The CAN Controller breaks down the incoming data into messages.
-It can also build a CAN frame based on data given to it.
-In a later article, we will look at CAN frames, their structure and how they are formed.
+It can also form a CAN frame based on the data given to it.
+In a later article, we will look at CAN frames, their structure, and their formation.

 Professional CANBus Adapters

-In the automotive sector, CANBus adapters range in price from £600 to £10,000’s and usually require licenses to work with industry-standard software.
-In the picture above we have three entry-level automotive sector adapters.
+In the automotive sector, CANBus adapters range from £600 to £10,000’s and usually require licenses to work with industry-standard software.
+In the picture above, we have three entry-level automotive sector adapters.

-On the left is the PEAK CAN-USB which costs around £170, comes with some very basic software and is one of the easiest devices to program for.
-It has a single high speed CAN channel which quickly becomes a limiting factor when looking at multiple CANBus simultaneously.
+On the left is the PEAK CAN-USB which costs around £170, comes with some basic software and is one of the most straightforward devices to program for.
+However, it has a single high speed CAN channel, which quickly becomes a limiting factor when looking at multiple CANBus simultaneously.

-Finally, on the right of the image, the VECTOR VN1610 which again costs around £600.
-This adapter has dual channels, it is intended for use with the VECTOR software family including CANoe, CANalyzer and CANape.
+Finally, on the right of the image, the VECTOR VN1610 costs around £600.
+This adapter has dual channels.
+It is intended for use with the VECTOR software family, including CANoe, CANalyzer and CANape.
 Like the ETAS, software licenses are prohibitively expensive for home hobbyists.
-VECTOR hardware can be a little tricky to program for, but once you get the hang of it the hardware gives the most reliable results.
+VECTOR hardware can be a little tricky to program for, but once you get the hang of the API interface, the hardware gives the most reliable results.

 Software for interpreting CANBus data?

 These three adapters are the ones I’ve used the most in my career.
-They are however just about in the reach of a committed hobbyist.
+They are, however, just about in the reach of a committed hobbyist.
 The professional software licenses, however, are prohibitively expensive.
 So why would I propose any of them?
-Well, all three of these CANBus adapters work with a piece of free software called BusMaster.
-In the next article, we’ll look at how we can use the software to interpret CANBus data.
+Fortunately, all three of these CANBus adapters work with a piece of free software called BusMaster.
+In the following article, we’ll look at how we can use the software to interpret CANBus data.